aimer63/fire/README.md

   Savings: the simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.

+  This process runs for the specified number of times, i.e. `num_simulations`, each run simulates `years_to_simulate` years of the user's financial life.
+  The simulation ends holding `num_simulations` different evolutions of the user's wealth.
+  Finally, it aggregates the results to determine the success rate and other statistics.
+  The results are presented in plots and reports.

   **Note**:

   > _The simulation assumes all assets, incomes, expenses, and flows are denominated